Pesky Fire Ants!

 The key to reducing fire ant infestations indoors is prevention, which means removing exposed food sources that may attract them.
 Properly labeled indoor insecticides can be used if nests are found inside dwellings or buildings.
 Baits are not recommended for indoor use due to the chance of attracting more ant species indoors.

-For more information about fire ants and their management, contact your local Franklin County Cooperative Extension Office at 919-496-3344.
+For more information about fire ants and their management, contact your local N.C.
+Cooperative Extension, Franklin County Center at 919-496-3344.